Flickerdeck

 Medium: mixed media

-A minimalist tarot deck by Leonardo Zonta, originally displayed at the 51st Venice Art Biennale in 2005, featuring ethereal line art figures on watercolor-washed backgrounds.
-The deck presents a refined, artistic interpretation of traditional tarot archetypes.
+A minimalist tarot deck by Leonardo Zonta, featuring delicate line art figures against soft watercolor washes, originally displayed at the 51st Venice Art Biennale in 2005.
+The cards present a refined, artistic interpretation of traditional tarot archetypes.

 About This Deck

-The LEI • 51° Venice Art Biennale's Tarots is a fine art deck by Leonardo Zonta, notable for its exhibition at a prestigious international art event.
-This deck offers a minimalist and artistic take on the tarot, focusing on the human form and archetypal energies rather than detailed narrative scenes.
-The imagery is characterized by delicate, almost ethereal line drawings of figures, often nude or partially draped, set against soft washes of watercolor.
+The LEI • 51° Venice Art Biennale's Tarots is a fine art deck by Leonardo Zonta, notable for its exhibition at the prestigious 51st International Art Exhibition in Venice in 2005.
+This deck offers a minimalist yet expressive take on the tarot, focusing on the human form and subtle symbolic elements.
+Each card features delicate, almost ethereal line drawings of figures, often nude or semi-nude, rendered with a light touch that emphasizes fluidity and grace.

 Key Features

-• Artistic tarot deck by Leonardo Zonta, exhibited at the 51st Venice Art Biennale (2005)
+• Artistic tarot deck displayed at the 51st Venice Art Biennale in 2005

-• Features minimalist line art figures with watercolor washes
+• Minimalist line art with watercolor washes and gold accents

 Who It's For